-We’re very sad and sorry to tell you that due to the new measurements + guidelines of the Dutch government, we’re going to have to postpone the upcoming edition of Simmer.
-But, please, do know: we still owe you this one.
-Ticket stay valid for the upcoming date.
+We’re very sad and sorry to tell you that due to the new measurements + guidelines of the Dutch government, we’re going to have to cancel the upcoming edition of Simmer.

 We invite you to Simmer: a night where we’ll be enjoying art performances by Zaffjan and Karin Iturralde accompanied by a candle-lit dinner cooked by Nichi and Roby.